honoluluhan717/GitKraken-workshop/README.md

-The GitKraken IQSS Hands-on workshop held on Sept 6th
+The GitKraken IQSS Hands-on workshop held on Sept 6th in the morning